Virtualaw · How the System Works

 What Stage 2 delivers

-"A cold contact becomes a tagged, sequenced, and evaluated lead — without a single manual step from the team."
+“A cold contact becomes a tagged, sequenced, and evaluated lead — without a single manual step from the firm.”

 - ✓ Stage 1 — Triggers